Pandemics

 affect you and your community?

 All age groups can be affected by a pandemic, but diseases can affect different age groups in different ways.
 We cannot know which age group will be worst affected until a pandemic happens.
-For most people, however, they will be back to normal after 7-10 days.

 - Risk to life